ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/suite_construction.rst

 More specifically, `pyflow` encourages some key principles to follow when building suites:

-1. **Object-Oriented Design**: Encapsulate behavior in Python classes, use inheritance and composition. `Examples <https://pyflow-workflow-generator.readthedocs.io/en/latest/content/introductory-course/object-oriented-suites.html>`_ and `here <https://pyflow-workflow-generator.readthedocs.io/en/latest/content/introductory-course/additional-examples.html>`_
+- **Object-Oriented Design**: Encapsulate behavior in Python classes, use inheritance and composition. :pyflow-docs:`Examples <content/introductory-course/object-oriented-suites.html>` and :pyflow-docs:`here <content/introductory-course/additional-examples.html>`

 .. code-block:: python

     with pyflow.Suite("suite"):
         DeploymentFamily(config)
         with pyflow.Family("tests", FLAG=123) as f: